Stamatis Voulgaris

-Stamatis Voulgaris or Stamati Bulgari (Σταμάτης Βούλγαρης), was a painter, an architect and the first urban planner of modern Greece.
+Stamatis Voulgaris or Stamati Bulgari (Σταμάτης Βούλγαρης), was a Greek painter, architect and the first urban planner of modern Greece.
 He was born in Lefkimmi in the island of Corfu, Venetian Ionian Islands in 1774, and died in 1842.
-He had been also granted French nationality.
+He was also an officer in the French army and had been also granted French nationality.

 Life

 Youth

 Stamatis Voulgaris was born in Lefkimmi, on the island of Corfu in the Ionian Islands (then a Venetian possession), in 1774.
 His parents were Alexandros Voulgaris of Aloysios and Loukia Pandis.
 From the age of seven, he attended school at St. Justine's monastery in Garitsa, where he learned his first letters.
 There, he was a classmate of Ioannis Kapodistrias, the future governor of Greece.
 An interesting incident led him to his decision to become an urban planner.
 During the Russian-Turkish siege of 1798–1799, while in the vicinity of the San Giacomo theater in Corfu, a cannon ball fired from a Russian vessel fell beside young Voulgaris without immediately exploding.
 He immediately grabbed the fuse and then neutralized it, thus saving the theater and a whole French military detachment which passed nearby with heavy weapons and ammunition.
 French General Louis François Jean Chabot, a friend of Napoleon, to honor his bravery, enlisted him in the French army.
 When the French left, the young man followed them to Paris, where he studied urban planning in a military academy.

 In 1808, he was appointed lieutenant of the Engineers.
 At the same time, he studied at the Collège des Quatre-Nations (which now houses the headquarters of the Institut de France).
 He became an engineer geographer and an extraordinary designer in the service of the ministry's Dépôt de la Guerre (a depository of maps and archives).
 He participated in several military missions, notably between 1810 and 1814, as an employee at the General Staff of the governor of the Ionian Islands (now again under French rule), General François-Xavier Donzelot.
 After the French surrendered the Islands in 1814, he was arrested by the English and imprisoned in Malta.
 When he was released, he undertook a new special mission in Epirus and Albania, then was recalled to France to fight at the Battle of Waterloo on 18 June 1815.
 After Napoleon's defeat, he was removed from the army by the Bourbon Restoration, then was reinstated and raised to the rank of captain of the General Staff.
 On 30 January 1817, he was officially naturalized as a French citizen by order of King Louis XVIII.